TranslateBabelJapan/modern-cljs/README.md

 > * `git clone https://github.com/magomimmo/modern-cljs.git`
 > * `cd modern-cljs`
 > * `git checkout tutorial-01 # for tutorial 1, tutorial-02 for tutorial 2 etc `

-## [Tutorial 6 - Easy made Complex and Simple made Easy][14]

-In this tutorial we're going to investigate and solve in two different ways the not so nice issue we met in the last tutorial.

 ##  [Tutorial 7 - On being doubly aggressive][15]